First login

 The bootstrap credentials

-On first run, Exolvra creates a single admin account and prints its password to the terminal where the gateway is running.
+On first run, Exolvra creates a single admin account and prints its password to its console output.
 The line looks like this:

 [Exolvra] Bootstrap admin created.
 Username: admin